fcf-framework/fcf-framework-lock/README.md

 # fcf-framework-lock

-The package provides locking functions on a file using the flock or LockFileEx function.
+Packet provides functions for locking on a file and named mutexes.
+The package is compatible with UNIX systems and Windows.

 Package description page: https://fcf-framework.tech/packages/fcf-framework-lock